 When approached while eating from her dish, Buffy would freeze.
 If the approach continued, she’d growl briefly and then lunge and snap.
 If touched while eating, she would growl simultaneous to whirling and biting.
 I had to solve the independent body-handling problem first (before any food exercises).
 Buffy did not guard an empty dish.

-Step 1 (day 1): Installment Feeding Of Food
+Step 1 (day 1): Instalment Feeding Of Food

 I sat on the floor next to Buffy’s dish and spooned in one mouthful.
 Once she swallowed, I spooned the next mouthful into her dish.
 By the end of the second meal, she was happy to see my spoon hand after each swallow.